Katarina Kruhonja

 Katarina Kruhonja (born 1949) is a peace activist from Osijek, eastern Croatia.
-She is a director of the Centre for Peace, Non-violence and Human Rights, an NGO based in Osijek, set up with the support of Adam Curle.
+She is a co - founder of the Centre for Peace, Non-violence and Human Rights - Osijek, an NGO based in Osijek, set up with the support of Adam Curle.
 In 1998, she was joint recipient of the Right Livelihood Award along with Vesna Terselic of the Anti-War Campaign of Croatia.